imamchishty/trace-request-filter/README.md

 ## Introduction
 In distributed systems it is difficult to trace the execution paths of multiple services.
-This filter will set several header properties, MDC for logging and will also provide an easy to access ThreadLocal {@link RequestHelper} utility class.
+This filter will set several header properties, MDC for logging and will also provide an easy to access ThreadLocal utility class.

 The three properties are: